Fox's Book of Martyrs

 side by side to felons and the most execrable villains, whose blasphemous

-the bastinado, of which dreadful punishment the following is a description.
+sentenced to the bastinado, of which dreadful punishment the following

-Preparatory to it, the chains are taken off, and the victims delivered into the
+is a description.
+Preparatory to it, the chains are taken off, and the victims

-hands of the Turks that preside at the oars, who strip them quite naked, and
+delivered into the hands of the Turks that preside at the oars, who strip them

-stretching them upon a great gun, they are held so that they cannot stir;
+quite naked, and stretching them upon a great gun, they are held so that they

-during which there reigns an awful silence throughout the galley.
-The Turk who
+cannot stir; during which there reigns an awful silence throughout the galley.

-is appointed the executioner, and who thinks the sacrifice acceptable to his
+The Turk who is appointed the executioner, and who thinks the sacrifice

-salt, and consign him to that most intolerable hospital where thousands under
+of vinegar and salt, and consign him to that most intolerable hospital where

 We

-pass over many other individual maretyrdoms to insert
+pass over many other individual martyrdoms to insert

 that of John Calas, which took place as recently as 1761, and is an indubitable